duffco89/Project-Tracker-2/README.rst

-pjtk2 is a Django application that provides an interface and API for reports and milestones associated with Great Lakes Fisheries Assessment Porgrams.
+pjtk2 is a Django application that provides an interface and API for reports and milestones associated with Great Lakes Fisheries Assessment Programs.
 It is built as an installable application that can be added to other projects as needed.

 More detailed documentation is in the "docs" directory.